kairosity/mp2-tunnel-focus/README.md

 - When an option is hovered over by the mouse, its background turns yellow.
 -  I included a plugin called hideOnPopperBlur which was part of the tippy.js package and that ensured that only one popover could be opened at any one time, so when another element is tabbed to, the popover disappears.
 - When an option is selected via click or enter, the popover automatically disappears.
 This is my own plugin called 'hideOnOptionSelect', as the tippy.js code did not default to that functionality.
-- Separate from the popover, there is a "Skip tasks" link for keyboard users, the idea here is that because there are 6 tabbable options per task, and there could potentially be many many tasks in a list, a keyboard user could get very frustrated if they were trying to access the charts as these come after the tasks in the tab order.
+- Separate from the popover, there is a "Skip tasks" link for keyboard users, the idea here is that because there are 6 tabable options per task, and there could potentially be many many tasks in a list, a keyboard user could get very frustrated if they were trying to access the charts as these come after the tasks in the tab order.
 The "Skip Tasks" link is invisible to mouse users, but it comes after the "Add new task" button for keyboard users.
 It is a very important accessibility navigation feature.

 These customisations enhance the navigation UX and ensure its smooth and accessible functioning.